-The Swiss entry-luxury watchmaker will soon start selling its Frederique Constant Runabout limited edition automatic chronograph watch.
-Available both in two versions of stainless steel (with rhodium-plated or gold-plated (ref.
-FC-392RV6B6) elements of the dial) and in a rose gold-plated case, the generously sized wrist watch pays homage to the 1920s: the post-WWI European Golden Age that preceded the Great Depression.
+The limited-edition Frederique Constant Runabout is available in two versions of stainless steel (with rhodium-plated or gold-plated (ref.
+FC-392RV6B6) elements of the dial) and in a more office-friendly rose gold-plated case.
+The generously sized gadget pays homage to the 1920s: the post-WWI European Golden Age that preceded the Great Depression.
 You got the pun, right?

-The watch is powered by Frederique Constant’s FC-392 chronograph movement, which is based on the famous (and quite expensive compared to its main competitors) ETA Valjoux 7750 25 jewel natural-born automatic chronograph caliber.
+The Runabout is powered by Frederique Constant’s FC-392 chronograph movement, which is based on the famous (and expensive compared to its main competitors) ETA Valjoux 7750 25-jewel natural-born automatic chronograph caliber.

-Beating at 28,800 alternations per hour, this highly reliable movement features standard power reserve of 42 hours, a non-magnetic Glucydur balance wheel and Incablock anti-shock protection system that greatly increases robustness of the watch.
+Beating at 28,800 alternations per hour, this highly reliable movement features a standard power reserve of 42 hours, a non-magnetic Glucydur balance wheel, and the Incablock anti-shock protection system that greatly increases the robustness of the caliber.

 The movement is hidden inside a 43 mm stainless steel case with a set of massive integrated horns.

-Although the lugs leave an impression of being too long for a watch of this size, this is just an illusion: the timekeeper measures approximately 52 millimeters from lug to lug and seems to fit nice just about any wrist of a normal size.
-Still, would be great to try one on your own wrist first before pulling the trigger: just to be sure that it fits.
+Although the lugs leave an impression of being too long for a case of this size, this is just an illusion: the timekeeper measures approximately 52 millimeters from lug to lug and fits nice just about any normal wrist.
+Still, would be great to try one on your wrist first before pulling the trigger: just to be sure that it fits.

-Its caseback cover is made of solid steel but nevertheless features FC’s trademark porthole-styled cutout exhibiting a part of the finely decorated movement: the aforementioned balance-wheel.
+The case-back cover is made of solid steel but features FC’s trademark porthole-styled cutout exhibiting a part of the finely decorated movement: the aforementioned balance-wheel.

-On the photos below you may notice that the movement seems to be polished an tied together with blued screws.
+In the photos below, you may notice that the movement is polished and tied together with blued screws.

-Unlike most chronographs in the sub-2000 Euro price range that tend to sport flashy hey-look-at-me-style styling, the new Frederique Constant Runabout watch features a classic, unobtrusive design.
+Unlike most chronographs in the sub-2000 Euro price range that tend to sport flashy hey-look-at-me-style styling, the Runabout features a classic, unobtrusive design.

 A subsidiary seconds hand, which is located at 9 hours, too, sports a black pointer slightly decreasing the timekeeper’s legibility, but that is only a minor annoyance.

-Like the “Healey Le Mans” Limited Edition timepiece, this one is also available in a gift box with a miniature copy of a Runabout yacht.
+Like the limited-edition “Healey Le Mans”, this one is also available in a gift box with a miniature copy of a Runabout yacht.